VladimirGorin/Instaparse/README.md

 + Authorization and task setting for each account
 + Profile subscriber analysis script.
 + Send private messages to users.
++ Full collection of data during the work process for use on the site or elsewhere.

 ## Quickstart

-Instaparse requires Python 3+, selenium 4.8.0, instaloader, datetime, langdetect os windows 10 - 11
+Instaparse requires Python 3+, selenium 4.8.0, instaloader, datetime, langdetect, tabulate os windows 10 - 11
 chromedriver